center-for-threat-informed-defense/sensor-mappings-to-attack/docs/mapping_methodology.rst

 - **Identify Platform Events/Telemetry** - Identify the *native* event logs available on the platform.
 - **Description Correlation** - For each identified event, understand the security capabilities it provides.
 - **Relationship Correlation** - Identify the ATT&CK Data Sources mappable to event IDs.
-- **Telemetry Source Correlation** - Creating a mapping based on the information gathered from the previous steps.

 Adversary behaviors can be described by mapping them to the appropriate tactics, techniques, and sub-techniques in ATT&CK.
 To detect these behaviors, ATT&CK has a detection section that maps directly to the collection source (data sources).